tomaskraus/simple-string-pattern/README.md

     "World"

 is not a valid SSP, as it contains an unescaped newline character.

-The string <code>...</code> is not a valid SSP, as it would be handled as an SSP with partial mark, with an empty pattern body (plus, that mark is not space separated), which is not allowed.

 > Tips to fix an invalid SSP:
 >